onzfonz/comp227/src/content/3/en/part3c.md

 It's not a good idea to hardcode the address of the database into the code, so instead the address of the database is passed to the application via the `MONGODB_URI` environment variable.
+We'll discuss where to store this variable shortly.

-The method for establishing the connection is now given functions for dealing with a successful and unsuccessful connection attempt.
+Now, our code for establishing a connection has handlers for dealing with a successful and unsuccessful connection attempt.
 Both functions just log a message to the console about the success status:

 ![node output when wrong username/password](../../images/3/45e.png)